When you’re trying to conceive (TTC), knowing what ovulation symptoms are normal for you can help you pinpoint the ideal time for sex.

 Once you find this stretchy fluid, you can feel confident that you’re in your fertile window.

-If you have sex at this point, the sperm can live in the fluid for a few days – so they’re ready to go when you ovulate.
+If you have sex at this point, the sperm can live in the fluid for up to five days – so they’re ready to go when you ovulate.

 2. Position of your cervix